Which streets will be closed in Miami during the World Cup?: Dates, times, and affected routes

 Hard Rock Stadium (Reference image)Photo © Wikipedia

-The 2026 Soccer World Cup is coming to South Florida, significantly impacting traffic in two key areas: around the stadium in Miami Gardens and downtown Miami, where the FIFA Fan Festival will be held.
+The 2026 World Cup is coming to South Florida, significantly impacting traffic in two key areas: around the stadium in Miami Gardens and downtown Miami, where the FIFA Fan Festival will be held.

 According to authorities, several streets and highway exits will remain closed during certain hours and days near the stadium and the fan festival.